Frequently Asked Questions

 You can book a consultation through my website, calling and leaving me a message at (913) 890-3121 or emailing at Kira@Harkinscounseling.com.
 I return calls and emails within 24 hours.
 During our consultation, I will ask you what you are looking for in therapy.
 I may ask about your previous experiences with therapy and what you hope to get out of our work together.
 If it feels like a fit, we will discuss a collaborative treatment approach.

 If we want to schedule a session, I will send you the confirmed appointment in an invite to the Simple Practice portal with some intake paperwork to get us started.
 Our first session will be getting to know one another, reviewing some of the intake paperwork and assessment of your needs.

 Do you offer Clinical Supervision?
 I do provide individual clinical supervision for LMSWs in the state of Kansas.
 I charge $125 per hour of Clinical Supervision.
 Email me at Kira@Harkinscounseling.com for my resume or to set up a meeting.

-I am an EMDRIA Consultant in Training (CIT) and offer consultation to therapists that are EMDRIA EMDR Trained and seeking EMDR Certification.
-I charge $45 per hour for consultation and can provide up to 15 hours of the required 20 hours of consultation.
-A minimum of 5 hours must be completed by a EMDRIA Consultant.
+I am an EMDRIA Approved Consultant and offer consultation to therapists that are EMDRIA EMDR Trained and seeking EMDR Certification.
+I charge $1o0 per hour for consultation and can provide up to 20 hours consultation.
 Email me at Kira@Harkinscounseling.com or book a consultation.
 I have a passion for providing consultation for Perinatal cases, but all EMDR cases are welcome.

 I also can provide 10 EMDR consultation hours for therapists who have been trained by the Institute For Creative Mindfulness.
 My fee is $100 per hour for foundational part 1 and part II hours.
 I charge $65 for my monthly drop-in certification group.